tdawson/oo-install-scripts/README.md

 These scripts have currently been tested on an OpenShift cluster that consists of one broker and one node.

+For the tests we started with a F19 minimal install

 ======================
 BROKER SETUP
 ======================